slviajero/tinybasic/README.md

 PRINT is pretty standard, printed objects are concatenated without spaces.

 INPUT is standard with one string and a variable list.
+Entering # as first character of input end the program (Arduino and Unix).

 LET is standard and can be ommited.